+Policy: Non-St Review Status: No Upd

+Strategic Objectives:

+Non-Strategic No Update

-Policy: Review Status:Non-StrategicStrategic Objectives:No Update2 - Maintaining Settlement Identity and Character4 - Protected Built and Historic Environment11 - Support Mid Sussex as a Visitor Destination
+2 - Maintaining Settlement Identity and

+4 - Protected Built and Historic

 The District Council's 36 conservation areas are protected through national planning legislation but are designated locally.
 They range from the historic town centre of East Grinstead through to smaller villages and settlements.
 The key characteristics of each of the conservation areas are described in conservation area character summaries on the Council's website.
 The Council has also produced more detailed conservation area appraisals and management plans for some conservation areas which assess local character and promote environmental enhancements.
-The council will support local groups such as local history societies to undertake this work.
+The conservation area character appraisals will be reviewed where necessary and the Council will support local groups such as local history societies to undertake this work.